 - The proposed mixed commercial and business node on Portion 53 of Wonderfontein 103 I.Q. should be developed to supply the demand for land.
 A geotechnical investigation has been completed.
-This node could fulfill an important logistical function and open up more opportunities and reduce bottlenecks. - The proposal to build a new taxi rank for regional passenger arrivals and busses could be located on Portion 53 as well. - With the development of the Carletonville mall the revitalisation of the Carletonville CBD will become more important.
-This is a major priority for Carletonville. - Carletonville requires its green infrastructure to be upgraded, especially the open space system.
-Ways to capture mine tailings sediment such as retention ponds have to be investigated. - Greening initiatives are needed to improve liveability ecosystem services and climate change resilience. - The proposed Bioenergy Park will be developed east of Carletonville Extension 6 and is of critical importance to create a new post mining base in industrial and agricultural activities. - The proposed Solar Farm Cluster could most likely be located east or south-east of Carletonville and will create opportunities in solar energy and services.
+This node could fulfill an important logistical function and open up more opportunities and reduce bottlenecks. - The Department of Human Settlements has prioritised the Carletonville Extension 7 development because of its perfect locality for integrating housing into the urban fabric and land use patterns. - With the development of the Carletonville mall the revitalisation of the Carletonville CBD will become more important.
+This is a major priority for Carletonville in the long term and should be undertaken as soon as economic decline starts to reverse. - Carletonville requires its green infrastructure to be upgraded, especially the open space system.
+Ways to capture mine tailings sediment such as retention ponds have to be investigated. - Greening initiatives are needed to improve liveability, ecosystem services and climate change resilience. - The proposed Circular Economy Zone will be developed east of Carletonville Extension 6 and is of critical importance to create a new post mining base in industrial and agricultural activities.

-- The consumer market in Carletonville can be broken up into the following segments:

-- ✓ LSM 1-5 = 14.1%
+- The consumer market in Carletonville can be broken up into the following segments: - ✓ LSM 1-5 = 14.1%

-- \checkmark LSM 6-9 = 54.8%

-- ✓ LSM 10-10+ = 21.8%
+- ✓ LSM 6-9 = 54.8% - ✓ LSM 10-10+ = 21.8%